 Biomedical engineering will continue to advance

-With such attention and resources behind the devolopment of bioelectric implants, we can expect.
+With such attention and resources behind the devolopment of bioelectric implants, we can expect even more breakthroughs.
 Each of the barriers to functional bioelectronic devices can be individually solved, given enough research.
 Power sources.
 Interfaces between bioelectric implants and the targeted nerves.
 Durable, non-degrading materials.
 Sufficiently sophisticated computers within bioelectronic technologies to read and process nerve signals and adjust output accordingly.
 These are major biomedical engineering challenges.
 However, in the scope of human invention, they’re far from insurmountable.

 If, in the future, we’ve got these small medical devices inside of us, assisting our bodies with control of function, does that make us cyborgs?
 Invisible cyborgs, perhaps, because we’d lack the external post-apocalyptic cyborg accouterments of pop film.
 Does it really matter?
 Probably not.
 It’s fun to think about, however.
 Philosophical questions abound.
 Such as, for example, if we systematically add one piece of electromechanical equipment after another to modify our bodies, at what point do we stop being human and become mechanical?
 Or are we still human, even after every component of us has been replaced?
 Fascinating thought experiments.
 For now, however, if tiny medical devices can signal our nerves and help us reverse neurological disorders, we’ve accomplished a very good thing.
 Biomedical engineering research has already produced a plethora of technological marvels.
 No doubt it will continue to do so.